 2022.07.11 update: added one new entry to the Unused Graphics (DS) section (Unused Lunchbox).

-Place: Mia's office.
+Location: Mia's office.

-Time: The beginning of the game, when Phoenix examines Mia's body and the crime scene.
+Context: The beginning of the game, when Phoenix examines Mia's body and the crime scene.

-Unused English Dialog | Unused Japanese Dialog |
+| Unused English Dialogue | Unused Japanese Dialogue |

 Phoenix: